 Incident Alert Management Solution

-An incident alert management solution is a platform that aggregates high-priority alerts from tech stacks across cybersecurity, ticketing, monitoring and observability to deliver IT incidents to the right on-call engineer, no matter where they are.
+The incident alert management solution is a platform that aggregates high-priority alerts from tech stacks across cybersecurity, ticketing, monitoring and observability to deliver IT incidents to the right on-call engineer, no matter where they are.

-Here are the three best Incident alert management tools
+Here are the three best Incident Alert Management tools

 1. Onpage

-OnPage is an Incident alerting tool that mobilizes code owners when critical codes fail by delivering incident notifications as persistent, distinguishable alerts, empowering them to improve their incident response times and accelerate software delivery.
-Their alerts can bypass the silent switch on all smartphones, and for extra redundancy, alerts can also be sent by SMS, email, and/or phone call.
+OnPage is an Incident Alerting tool that mobilizes code owners when critical codes fail by delivering incident notifications as persistent, distinguishable alerts, empowering them to improve their incident response times and accelerate software delivery.

 Some of its key features are: